matzapata/payday/README.md

 Api endpoints

-- GET /api/cashout/balance -> available balance for cashout.
-Calculated from the sum of Earnings minus the sum of successful cashouts
+- GET /api/cashouts -> cashouts history
-- GET /api/cashout/currencies -> available currencies to cashout
+- POST /api/cashouts -> Creates a cashout order using an sql transaction
-- GET /api/cashout/history -> transactions history
+- GET /api/cashouts/balance -> available balance for cashout.
+Calculated from the sum of Earnings minus the sum of successful or pending cashouts
-- POST /api/cashout -> Creates a cashout order using an sql transaction
+- GET /api/cashouts/currencies -> available currencies to cashout

 Database schema